rthombs/xtdfet/README.md

     <em>Figure 2.
 Long-Run Effects Display</em>
 </p>

-The main effects, short-run effects, and long-run effects can be exported to `EXcel` option:
+The main effects, short-run effects, and long-run effects can be exported to excel with the `EXcel` option:

      xtdfet lnffpc lny, lags(1 0/1) int(lnrenper) intlags(0/1) excel(results)